Separation Anxiety: Causes, Symptoms & Cure

 - Are There Any Preventive Measures?

-Parting with someone you love is difficult, even it is for a short time.
-This is especially painful if you are a child being separated from his or her caregiver for the first time.
+Separation anxiety in children is common and it’s a normal stage of development.
 Separation anxiety is a situation in which a person feels anxious or stressed when they are put into an unfamiliar situation or with an unknown person or are kept away from their home or a family member.
 This is mostly observed in children and infants aged between 6 months and 3 years.
 If you have an infant or toddler, who doesn’t like being separated from you, learn to know what could be the causes of separation anxiety in your child and what you can do about it.

 Video: Separation Anxiety in Children